Advice: vibrant clothes, patina and wear of materials

 1. The frequency factor

-one day without end gif bill murray
+groundhog day gif bill murray

 • Coat : five years or more, depending on the thickness of the material.

-2. Every object has a lifespan
+2. Every object has a lifespan.

 Depending on the quality we buy, we therefore find: